HOJO: Tetsubin: Japanese Cast Iron Kettle

 HOME Tetsubin: Japanese Cast Iron Kettle

-Tetsubin has a very interesting function.
+The function of the Tetsubin is unique.
 It significantly changes the taste of water.
-When brewing tea using water boiled in Tetsubin, the taste of tea becomes very mellow and sweet.
-In addition, thanks to the iron content, water gives an additional health benefit
+When brewing tea using water boiled in Tetsubin, the taste of the tea becomes very mellow and sweet.
+In addition, thanks to the iron content of the kettle, the resultant water gives us additional health benefits

 The Tetsubin is meant for boiling water.
-Using boiled water from the tetsubin to brew tea, the taste of tea, in particular the intensity of after taste will obviously change.
-If you have never experienced tetsubin in your life, the effects would be beyond the reach of your imagination.
+Using boiled water from the tetsubin to brew tea, the taste of tea, in particular, the intensity of the after taste of the tea changes.
+If you have never tasted water boiled in a Tetsubin before, you are without a doubt, about to experience the taste of water as you have never imagined it could be .

-The present of minerals also affects the depth of flavor.
-Mineral attracts volatile substance and forms stronger hydrogen bond.
-The stronger the hydrogen bond is, the slower the evaporation of volatile substance it becomes.
+The presence of minerals also affects the depth of the water's flavor.
+Minerals attract volatile flavor producing substances and form stronger hydrogen bonds in water.
+The stronger these hydrogen bonds are, the slower the evaporation of such volatile substances becomes.
 As the result of slow evaporation, we feel a much deeper and longer lasting flavor in our mouth.

-When Japanese call “tetsubin”, we are referring to the equipment that is to boil water.
-There is no enamel or glazing on the inside, but either bare iron or only coated with Urushi.
+The Tetsubin has been made in Japan since the Sixteenth Century.
+When we use the word “Tetsubin”, in Japanese, we are referring to a kettle that is used only to boil water.
+The interior is either bare iron or only coated with Urushi.

-Tetsubin is not the equipment for brewing tea, but for boiling water.
-It is the great equipment that makes tea with longer lasting flavor and taste.
-Tetsubin will rust if it is not well taken care.
+It is great for making tea with long lasting flavor and taste.
+A Tetsubin will rust if it is not well taken care of by its owner.
 But do not worry.
-With correct handling, you can pass this equipment over the generation.
+With the correct handling, you can pass this equipment from one generation to the next.

 Once upon a time when Japan was in Warring states period, casters were making weapons and moving around the country.
 In 1603, when Tokugawa (徳川家康) won the Sekigahara Battle, Japan was united and stabilized.
 Due to the steady development of the country, the demand on cast iron wares also increased.
 The casters stopped moving around but to settle down at one place.
 In Tohoku Region (東北地方) of Japan, the local king by the name of Nanbu (南部) had a strong interest in tea culture.
 He actively promoted the cast iron craft, invited famous casters from various places and let them settle down under his own castle town.
 In addition, the Tohoku region was abundant in natural iron resources.
 As time went by, they developed very strong cast iron industry.